rom8726/ansible-patroni-ssl/README.md

 ⚠️ **WARNING: This configuration is for testing/development purposes only.
 DO NOT use in production without proper security hardening!**

 ## Overview
 This Ansible playbook automates the deployment of a PostgreSQL high-availability cluster using Patroni and etcd.
-The setup includes a 3-node (you can change) cluster configuration with automatic failover capabilities.
+The setup includes a 3-node cluster configuration with automatic failover capabilities and monitoring.

 ## Prerequisites
 - Ubuntu/Debian-based system
 - Ansible installed on the control node
-- Root access to target machines
 - Network connectivity between all nodes

 ## Components